-Widget areas are special places on your site that can accept blocks.
-These vary by theme but are typically areas like your sidebar or footer.
+Widget areas are special places on a classic theme that can accept blocks — typically areas like your sidebar or footer.
 This guide will explain how to use widgets on your website.

 In this guide